 Other methods of group membership detection are also possible, using information that is outside the scope of this standard.
 For example group membership detection could be achieved via RFC 3376 (Internet Group Management Protocol (IGMP)) snooping.

+An AP may transmit a Group Membership Request frame as an individually addressed frame to an associated STA that has indicated that it supports robust AV streaming (as indicated by the Robust AV Streaming bit set to one in the Extended Capabilities element) to request the associated STA’s dot11GroupAddressesTable.
+An AP shall not send a Group Membership Request frame to an associated STA that has the Robust AV Streaming bit set to zero in their Extended Capabilities element. (#2389)

 A STA for which dot11GCRActivated or dot11MeshGCRActivated is true shall reply to a Group Membership Request frame by sending a Group Membership Response frame with the dialog token field set to the value from the Group Membership Request frame, the Address Count field set to the number of entries in dot11GroupAddressesTable and the Group Address List field set to the group MAC addresses in the dot11GroupAddressesTable.
 A STA for which dot11GCRActivated or dot11MeshGCRActivated is true shall set dot11GCRGroupMembershipAnnouncementActivated to true upon reception of a Group Membership Request frame.

 A STA for which dot11GCRGroupMembershipAnnouncementActivated and at least one of dot11MeshGCRActivated or dot11GCActivated are true shall send an unsolicited Group Membership Response frame with the dialog token field set to 0, the Address Count field set to the number of entries in dot11GroupAddressesTable and the Group Address List field set to the group MAC addresses in the dot11GroupAddressesTable, every time the contents of the dot11GroupAddressesTable is modified.

-If an unsolicited Group Membership Response frame is sent by a mesh station in a mesh BSS, the frame shall be transmitted as a broadcast frame.
+If an unsolicited Group Membership Response frame is sent by an associated STA, the frame shall be a transmitted as a directed frame to the AP with which it is associated.(#2023) If an unsolicited Group Membership Response frame is sent by a mesh station in a mesh BSS, the frame shall be transmitted as a broadcast frame.

 11.22.15.aa2.3 GCR setup procedures(#2171)